Are you looking for things to do in Tulum, Mexico?

 The Coba ruins are easily among the most stunning day trips that you can take from the Tulum area, giving you access to some amazing old-school Mayan ruins – including a classic Mayan pyramid!

 You will get to learn all about the local area and what this meant to the people who once resided here so freely.

-You will get to enjoy a simple trip through the jungle, so make sure that you are ready for a long trip and – as ever – make sure you listen to your tour guide!
+You’ll get to enjoy a trip through the jungle, so make sure you’re ready for a long trip and – as ever – make sure you listen to your tour guide!

 Enjoy some kitesurfing